Support PFPP @ Whole Foods

 The park that was originally laid out by Fredrick Law Olmsted, considered by many to be the father of American Landscape Architecture.
 Frederick Olmsted Sr. and his partner Charles Eliot designed approximately 110-acres of Palmer Park under the direction of Lizzie Palmer between 1893 and 1895.
 Olmsted would retire in 1895 having completed some 500 commission.
 Olmsted also designed Central Park in New York City, the Emerald Necklace in Boston, and Belle Isle here in Detroit.
 Read more

-PFPP Cuff: Great Gift for the Holiday
+PFPP Cuff: Great Gift to support Palmer Park

 Historic Palmer Park